The Button-Down Mind of Bob Newhart: In popular culture

-Pete Campbell listens to the album in Mad Men Season 1, Episode 4, "New Amsterdam".
+Pete Campbell is seen listening to the album at the beginning of episode 4 of season 1 of Mad Men, "New Amsterdam".

 In the pilot episode of The Marvelous Mrs. Maisel, Joel Maisel performs routines from the album at a cafe, passing them off as his own work.
 Set in 1958, two years before the album was released, this is either anachronistic or suggesting that Maisel had heard the works before the album's release.